TIBCOSoftware/snappydata/docs/howto.md

     people.printSchema()
 ```

-**Create a SnappyData table and insert the JSON data in it using the DataFrame**
+**Create a SnappyData table and insert the JSON data in it using the DataFrame**:

 ```
-    //Drop the table if it exists.
+    //Drop the table if it exists
     snSession.dropTable("people", ifExists = true)

    //Create a columnar table with the Json DataFrame schema